Anantesh-Mohapatra/PodRank-scraper/ETHICS.md

 Purpose of Data Collection: The primary purpose of collecting data from Chartable is to retrieve publicly available podcast rankings in various categories.
+This is strictly for education/research purposes only.

 Data Sources: Data is collected from Chartable.
 The data collected includes podcast titles, rankings, and links.